 Pexelizumab and the other conditions lost their preference to eculizumab in Alexion’s eyes and were slowly “forgotten” over those years.
 The company had to become a world wide sales and distribution company not just a drug development company.

 Eculizumab created an enormous stir of interest in 2002 and that December the results of the pilot study were revealed at the American Society of Haematologists, ASH .
-Followed by many articles were written about it and PNH , Hillmen and Rother featuring quite often.
+This was followed by many articles about it and PNH , Hillmen and Rother featuring quite often in them.

 By 2007 over $800million had been invested to produce a single product for one rare disease.
 At an annual cost per patient of $400,000 which was regarded as top of the most expensive drugs by Forbes magazine in 2010.